noelrappin/rails_conf_2022/README.md

 1. Clone and download this repository
 2. In the directory for this repo, make sure you are running Rails 3.1 or up
 3. run `bundle install`
-4. Start your server by running `rails server`
+4. Start your server by running `bin/dev`
 5. go to http://localhost:3000
-6. You should see a webpage that looks like a schedule
+6. You should see a webpage that looks like a project tracker

 ### Much less supported Docker setup